redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_artifact_create.md

       --instance-id string            ID of the Service Registry instance to be used (by default, uses the currently selected instance)
       --name string                   Custom name of the artifact -o, --output string                 Output format (json, yaml, yml) (default "json") -r, --reference stringArray         One or multiple artifact reference records in the format "<reference name>=<group>:<artifactId>:<version>".
-When referencing an artifact from the default group and/or with the latest version, these parts may be left empty.
+When referencing an artifact from the default group and/or with the latest version, these parts may be left empty
       --reference-separators string   Specify alternative separator characters when specifying reference records for an artifact.
-Two distinct characters in order are required. (default "=:")
+Two distinct characters in order are required (default "=:")
   -t, --type string                   Type of artifact.
-Run "rhoas service-registry artifact types" to get a list.
+Run "rhoas service-registry artifact types" to get a list
       --version string                Custom version of the artifact (for example 1.0.0)
 ```